mrdav30/MEANcore/README.md

 Tasks                         | Description
 ------------------------------|---------------------------------------------------------------------------------------
-npm run config                | Produces angular environment configuration from .env npm start                     | Run development ng server on `http://localhost:4200/` using proxy config for express endpoints npm run client                | Run development ng server on `http://localhost:4200/` only npm run server                | Run development express server only npm run build                 | Lint code and build app for development in `dist/` folder npm run build.prod            | Lint code and build app for production in `dist/` folder npm test:client               | Run unit tests via [Karma](https://karma-runner.github.io) in watch mode npm run test                  | Lint code and run unit tests once for continuous integration npm run e2e                   | Run e2e tests using [Protractor](http://www.protractortest.org) npm run lint:client           | Lint code npm run postinstall           | Updates angular environment configuration from .env and version information based on project's package.json
+npm run config                | Produces angular environment configuration from .env npm run version               | Generates version control information based on projects package.json npm start:dev                 | Builds client and runs development ng server on `http://localhost:4200/` using proxy config for express endpoints to `http://localhost:3000/` npm start:prod                | Builds client for prod and runs production express server npm run client:dev            | Run development ng server on `http://localhost:4200/` only npm run server:dev            | Run development express server only on `http://localhost:3000/` npm run server:prod           | Run production express server only npm run build:dev             | Lint code and build app for development in `dist/` folder npm run build:prod            | Lint code and build app for production in `dist/` folder npm test:client               | Run unit tests via [Karma](https://karma-runner.github.io) in watch mode npm run test                  | Lint code and run unit tests once for continuous integration npm run e2e                   | Run e2e tests using [Protractor](http://www.protractortest.org) npm run lint:client           | Lint client code npm run lint:server           | Lint server code

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You should not use `ng serve` directly, as it does not use the backend express configuration.